Pyre-Bot/pyre-bot/README.md

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details

 ## Changelog

+### 0.7.0
+* Added player stat tracking
+* Improved integration with DebugToolkit
+* Gets run time and stage number from the server log output directly
+* Other things I've likely just forgotten about ... it's been a while

 ### 0.6.0
 * Added configuration options for admin and command channels